 Almandine Garnet: Garnet Varieties or Similar Gemstones: Back to Top

-There are many different varieties of garnet available and almandine is one of the red garnet varieties.
-There are also many hybrid varieties of garnet which have mixed compositions.
+Garnet is one of the most important gemstone groups available today.
+All garnet gemstones share a similar crystal structure and have similar, though slightly varying chemical compositions.
+In gemology, there are six primary species of garnet, including almandine garnet, pyrope garnet, spessartite garnet, grossularite garnet, uvarovite garnet and andradite garnet.
+Almandine is one of the red garnet varieties.
+There are also a variety of hybrid garnets with mixed compositions.
 The main garnet types are the most popular of garnets and the hybrid varieties are lesser known, but still very abundant.

-Almandine Garnet Gemstone Mythology, Metaphysical and Alternative Crystal Healing Powers Back to Top
+Almandine Garnet Gemstone Mythology, Metaphysical and Healing Back to Top

 The healing powers of gemstones remain a controversial issue, but for centuries, they have been used by many crystal healers, shamans and medicine men.
 Whether it is a placebo effect or an actual fact, it does not really matter as long as they help alleviate pain and cure illness.
 The most common practice is to wear the gemstone with contact to the skin and especially to the troubled part of the body.
 Garnet is said to be of help for arthritis, varicose veins and backache.

 Disclaimer: Metaphysical and Alternative Crystal Healing Powers and Properties are not to be taken as confirmed advice.
 Should you have any medical conditions, please see a licensed practitioner.
 This information is not to replace the advice of your doctor.
 GemSelect does not guarantee any claims or statements made and cannot be held liable under any circumstances.

 Almandine Garnet Gemstone and Jewelry Design Ideas Back to Top